liefery-it-legacy/it-career-ladder/developer-roles/Senior_Developer_2.md

 **Organize a squad and its deliverables**
 * You take over the role of a squad coordinator frequently
 * You organize stand up and planning meetings for your squad
-* You keep track of the current progress of your squad and help your team member to clarify open questions
+* You keep track of the current progress of your squad and help your team members to clarify open questions
 * You work across teams (dev, QA, stakeholder) to ensure new code launches smoothly and user needs are met
 * You also follow the work of other squads.
 In case another squad is not on track you proactively help finding a solution